Reality TV fighting here to stay?

 This led me to think, maybe the simple fact that there’s a storyline combined risk of injury or death that draws so many into live entertainment wrestling.
 It’s not like this form of entertainment just showed up out of the blue, since the WWE has been around since 1953, under the name Capitol Wrestling Corporation (CWC) and live entertainment wrestling as a whole, as far back as the 1830s in France.
 You can think of the WWE as a reality TV show, like The Kardashians.
 But, instead of watching sisters grapple with their life problems and catfight, you can watch athletes perform scripted live fighting.
 This is likely why supporters of entertainment wrestling get behind their fighters with such passion and support and are true fans.

-So, the WWE is right between reality TV with an engaging storyline and an acrobatic circus performance, with risky moves and stunts, with a massive following.
+So, the World Wrestling Entertainment (NYSE: WWE) is right between reality TV with an engaging storyline and an acrobatic circus performance, with risky moves and stunts, with a massive following.
 Regardless of its growing popularity and fan base, I just wonder if it will always be in the shadow of popular combat sports.